- Our Work

 - Make a donation

 We all think of oysters as expensive culinary delicacies but in the early 19th century, native oysters were so common in Melbourne’s Port Phillip Bay that they were a staple food source for the general population.

 Not just good for eating, oysters are also excellent water filters – improving water quality through filtering algae and other nutrients from sea water.
 When growing as part of a reef, oysters also provide a habitat for a huge range of other animals such as small crabs, fish, sea squirts, snails and sponges.

 In Australia, the oyster most commonly served in restaurants is the Pacific Oyster, which is a native to the pacific coast of Asia.
-However, we do have our own native species of oyster from southern Australia, known as the Australian Flat Oyster, Mud Oyster or Angasi oyster.
+However, we do have our own native species of oyster from southern Australia, known as the Australian Flat Oyster (aka Mud Oyster or Angasi Oyster).
 And, it’s considered even more delicious to eat.

-In the mid-1800s Angasi oysters were found all the way from Western Australia to southeast New South Wales, including all around Tasmania.
+In the mid-1800s Australian Flat Oysters were found all the way from Western Australia to southeast New South Wales, including all around Tasmania.
 Unfortunately, overharvesting and catchment change led to a decline in the industry to the point when by the early 20th century the species had almost totally disappeared.

-Our shellfish reef restoration project is growing Angasi oysters and using them to re-establish their habitat so that nature and people can enjoy the many benefits that oysters bring.
+Our shellfish reef restoration project is growing Australian Flat Oysters and using them to re-establish their habitat so that nature and people can enjoy the many benefits that oysters bring.